 In 1986 she was transferred to the Acute Service as Finance Director for what grew over six years to become Worcester Royal Infirmary combining acute, maternity, mental health and elderly care services, but she also retained responsibility for the ambulance service.
 When both entities applied for Trust status she moved full-time to Hereford and Worcester Ambulance Service and was Director of Finance from its establishment in 1994 until it merged with the other West Midlands services in 2006.
 She also acted up as Chief Exec from 2000 to 2002.

-Emergency Services Director (Non-Voting): Craig Cooke
+Strategic Operations Director (Non-Voting): Craig Cooke

 Craig joined the Warwickshire Ambulance Service as a Cadet in 1990.
 Craig worked Operations and Control before working his way to the rank of the Director of Operations prior to the merger of the Coventry & Warwickshire Ambulance Service in 2006.